 Why do Miniature Bull Terriers chase their tail?

 Mild neurological behaviors such as tail chasing, pacing, and spinning can be discouraged through distraction, but more frequent or severe behaviors may be a sign of a bigger problem.
 In extreme cases, seizure-like episodes referred to as Sudden Onset Aggression (SOA) may occur in sleeping Bull Terriers—they may wake suddenly and attempt to bite or lunge until they reach full consciousness.
-SOA isn't able to be managed through training as these dogs aren't aware of their behavior during the episodes, but special considerations—such as requiring the dog sleep to in a crate and never disturbing sleep—may help manage the condition.
-A veterinarian must be contacted if you suspect SOA.
+SOA can’t be managed through training, as these dogs aren’t aware of their behavior during the episodes, but special considerations—including crating the dog during sleep and never disturbing them—may help manage the condition.
+Consult your dog’s veterinarian if you suspect she has SOA.

 What is Miniature Bull Terrier Trancing?